nhocki/blog/_posts/2015-04-21-sign-google-maps-urls-with-go.md

 mapsForWork, err = maps.SignURL(mapsForWork)
 ```

 And that's it.
-We'll have a signed URL in production and a free on in
+We'll have a signed URL in production and a free one in
 development and tests.

 ## Testing it